 Tax Increment Financing (“TIF”) is a financing tool that allows the future increase in property taxes to be used to finance part of the cost of the improvement that will generate the increased taxes.

 A TIF is put in place by an ordinance of the city council or township board of trustees and provides an exemption from property taxes that would be generated from the increased value of a development project.
 The exemption applies only to the increment.
 Existing property taxes continue to be paid to the respective government entities.
 The owner of the property makes “service payments in lieu of taxes” (commonly referred to as “PILOTs”) instead of the exempted real property taxes.
 The PILOTs are used to pay debt service on bonds issued.

 In Ohio, school districts often receive all or a portion of the tax revenue which would have otherwise been received out of the PILOT payments.
 Some school districts have arrangements with their local city or township that govern all TIFs while others decide on a case by case basis.

 TIF bonds may be issued on a taxable or tax-exempt basis, primarily based upon the use of proceeds.
-The bonds are non-recourse to the municipality and the Port Authority, and do not count against the city’s general obligation bond cap unless the city specifically agrees to provide credit support.
+The bonds are non-recourse to the municipality and The Port, and do not count against the city’s general obligation bond cap unless the city specifically agrees to provide credit support.